-- 1, The application you pick has to have some complexity.
-You need to have at least 5 tables. - 2, The ER diagram can be easily drawn in Microsoft PowerPoint or Word.
-Electronic version of the graph is required. - 3, Before you decide on the application, your group is encouraged to talk to me first. - 4, Your database will need to be populated with data later on.
+1, The application you pick has to have some complexity.
+You need to have at least 5 tables.

+2, The ER diagram can be easily drawn in Microsoft PowerPoint or Word.
+Electronic version of the graph is required.

+3, Your database will need to be populated with data later on.